Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: TUNABLE RESONATOR CHARACTERIZATION

-To further illustrate how large readout contrast is realized, Fig.~\ref{fig:linecuts} displays two transmission curves of the resonator, each for a single value of applied flux.
+To further illustrate how large readout contrast is realized, see Fig.~\ref{fig:schematic}(c), which displays two transmission curves of the resonator, each for a single value of applied flux.
 They correspond to a typical operating point of the resonator, where $\Phi_{z}^{tres} = \Phi_0/4$.
-The blue curve maps to the left-circulating current state of the QFP.
-When the direction of the state in the QFP flips, the corresponding change in flux imparts a frequency shift to the resonator of about 85 MHz (red curve).
-Thus if we park the readout tone to be in the trough of the resonator when the QFP is in the $|L\rangle$ state, a small (large) integrated readout signal will map the QFP to its $|L\rangle$ ($|R\rangle$) state.
+The light blue solid curve maps to the left circulating current state of the QFP.
+When the direction of the state in the QFP flips, the corresponding change in flux imparts a frequency shift to the resonator of about 85 MHz (light blue dashed).
+Thus, if we park the readout tone to be in the trough of the resonator when the QFP is in the $|L\rangle$ state, a small (large) integrated readout signal will map the QFP to its $|L\rangle$ ($|R\rangle$) state.

-\section{Quantum Circuit Model}
+\section{QUANTUM CIRCUIT MODEL}

-Figure~\ref{fig:circuitizer_schematic} shows the circuit schematic used to generate the dashed curves for comparison with the anti-crossing data (Fig.~\ref{fig:isolation_anti} in main text).
-The quantum energy levels were calculated using a combination of \textsf{QuTip}~\cite{Johansson2012, Johansson2013} and a Northrop Grumman proprietary Python package called \textsf{Circuitizer}. \textsf{Circuitizer} is used to identify the normal modes of a circuit and generate the Hamiltonian in that basis.
-In the case where $\Phi_x^{qub} = 0.626\Phi_0$, $\Phi_z^{qub} = -0.02\Phi_0$, and all other flux biases and charge offsets are set to 0, the explicit Hamiltonian is, \begin{widetext}
+In Fig.~\ref{fig:circuitizer_schematic} we show the circuit schematic used to generate the dashed curves for comparison with the anticrossing data (see Fig.~\ref{fig:isolation_anti}).
+The quantum energy levels are calculated using a combination of \textsf{QuTip}~\cite{Johansson2012, Johansson2013} and a Northrop Grumman proprietary Python package called \textsf{Circuitizer}. \textsf{Circuitizer} is used to identify the normal modes of a circuit and generate the Hamiltonian in that basis.
+In the case where $\Phi_x^{qub} = 0.626\,\Phi_0$, $\Phi_z^{qub} = -0.02\,\Phi_0$, and all other flux biases and charge offsets are set to 0, the explicit Hamiltonian is \begin{widetext}

 \end{widetext} where $\hat{n}_{hi}$ and $\hat{\theta}_{hi}$ are the charge and phase operators on the $i^{th}$ normal mode, and $I$ is the identity.
-In effect, the 8-node circuit is modeled with only five harmonic oscillator modes, since two modes are conserved charge modes and one is an oscillator mode of a frequency too high to affect the eigenenergies of the states of interest.
-The five modes had dimensions of 14, 7, 3, 4, and 2, whose product makes the total Hilbert space dimension 2352. \textsf{QuTip} is used to solve for the eigenenergies of the Hamiltonian.
-We determined that the precision of the lowest 14 energy states was better than $0.1$ MHz when that number of states are used to construct the Hamiltonian matrix.
+In effect, the eight-node circuit is modeled with only five harmonic oscillator modes, since two modes are conserved charge modes and one is an oscillator mode of a frequency too high to affect the eigenenergies of the states of interest.
+The five modes have dimensions of 14, 7, 3, 4, and 2, whose product makes the total Hilbert space dimension 2352. \textsf{QuTip} is used to solve for the eigenenergies of the Hamiltonian.
+We determined that the precision of the lowest 14 energy states was better than $0.1$ MHz when that number of states is used to construct the Hamiltonian matrix.